Probe GH¢68.5m spent on photocopying past questions for WASSCE candidates – Minority

-The Minority in Parliament has raised concerns over the alleged expenditure of GH¢68.5 million on photocopying past questions for WASSCE candidates in 2020 and 2021.
+The Minority in Parliament has raised concerns over the alleged expenditure of GHC68.5 million on photocopying past questions for WASSCE candidates in 2020 and 2021.

 The Minority has called for a comprehensive investigation into the matter.

-Speaking to the media, Ashaiman Member of Parliament (MP), Ernest Norgbey, emphasised the need for a thorough probe by the Special Prosecutor to address what the caucus perceives as potential corruption.
+Speaking to the media, the Ashaiman MP, Ernest Norgbey, emphasised the need for a thorough probe by the Special Prosecutor to address what the caucus perceives as potential corruption.

 The MP said: “We cannot countenance this, and this is fraud.
 If this is not corruption, what else will be corruption?
-A photocopy costs GH¢78.00 per paper, GH¢59.10 per paper, totalling GH¢68.5 million, what are we doing?
+A photocopy to cost GHS78 per paper, GHS59.10 per paper, totalling GHS68.5 million, what are we doing?
 And so, we in the Minority are taking strong exception to this, and we are saying that the Special Prosecutor must look into this matter.”

-Dr. Adutwum disclosed that the Ministry had spent GH¢33.6 million in 2020 and over GH¢34 million in 2021 on photocopying past questions for Senior High School (SHS) students to aid in their preparation for the WASSCE.
+Dr. Adutwum disclosed that the Ministry had spent GHC33.6 million in 2020 and over GHC34 million in 2021 on photocopying past questions for Senior High School (SHS) students to aid in their preparation for the WASSCE.

-According to Dr Adutwum, the past questions were procured from Messrs Kingdom Books and Stationery at a unit price of GH¢78.00, with the procurement being funded from the Free Senior High School Account.
+According to Dr. Adutwum, the past questions were procured from Messrs Kingdom Books and Stationery at a unit price of GHC78.00, with the procurement being funded from the Free Senior High School Account.

 The Minister's explanation, however, has not assuaged the concerns of the Minority, who are adamant about pursuing a thorough investigation into the matter to ensure accountability and transparency in the use of public funds.